Richmond Park (New South Wales): Condition

-The condition of Richmond Park, as a whole, is very good.
-Although not original, the extant plantations contribute to the amenity of the Park and coexist harmoniously with the built structures and sports field.
+Richmond Park is home to extant plantations, which contribute to the amenity of the Park and coexist with the built structures and sports field.

 The built features, namely the pavilion, rotunda, war memorial and fountain, are also in good condition.

 After a fire in 1980, the pavilion was comprehensively restored to reflect the original design.

 The rotunda, built in 2002, was also built to reflect the historic style of the neighbouring Pavilion.

 The fountain, although in reasonable condition, is missing the three cherub statues (having been apparently stolen).

 The war memorial is in good condition.

 Some of the mature native pines (Araucaria species) are showing dieback at their tops and outer branches, which may be due to ground compaction, dryness or air pollution.

 Although the current plantations may not be original and the layout may have been altered from the historic design, Richmond Park retains its integrity.

 Essentially, Governor Macquarie's intention for a public open space in a central location remains extant.
 The three distinct sections, the "Outer Park" (border plantations), "Inner Park" (flower beds and pathways) and Central area (grassed sporting oval), remain clear as well.
 The pavilion, even though not in its original state having been comprehensively restored following a fire in 1980, retains and contributes a historic resonance to Richmond Park.

 Being a nineteenth-century park, there has been some modern development that has intruded on the integrity of the site.
 The construction of the rotunda (built in 2002 but in a similar style to the 1884 pavilion), the playground and the small car park in the south-west corner are also fairly intrusive.
 However, the modern constructions do reflect the continuity of use of Richmond Park and its continued popularity and use by the community.

 Even though the different elements of the Park have undergone various changes, when viewed together they do reflect the original design of the landscape, thus contributing to the integrity of Richmond Park.